The Immutable, Unchanging Rules of Civilization

 You order any number of your units in a region to move to an adjacent region.
 Units can only move once per month.
 Any further move order affecting that unit are wasted.
 Move orders for all Houses are carried out before Recruit orders.

-MOve 5 from ZEN to INN
+MOve 5 units from ZEN to INN

 War Order: Recruit

 You may order your units to recruit one additional unit.
 Take one unit from your stockpile and place it on the target region.
 If there are no units in your stockpile, you may not Recruit.
 You can only do this in a region where you already have at least one unit.
 You may recruit in a region your units just moved to this turn.
-Recruit orders for all houses are carried out after Move orders.
+Recruit orders for all Houses are carried out after Move orders.

 If a Recruit order is given to a region without any units, that order is wasted.
 Players issue orders individually, not as a House.
 If two players issue contradicting orders to the same unit, the player of the highest rank wins.